Brandon Wardell's Guide to Sex with Millennials

-[Editor’s Note: You might know the terrifyingly young Brandon Wardell from his stand-up comedy or our interview with him.
-In addition to being professionally funny, he is the most millennial millennial we know, so we asked him for some helpful tips on how to identify millennials in the wild, approach them, and then fuck them.]

-As millennials, we spend nearly every waking moment looking at screens, consuming and creating content until the oceans boil, mountains crumble, and the sun envelops the earth.
+As millennials, we spend nearly every waking moment looking at screens, consuming and creating content until the oceans boil, mountains crumble and the sun envelops the earth.
 We look at screens so much that we take it for granted.
 For example, what if I told you that you were looking at a screen right now?
 Impossible, but true.
 In the process of converting to an entirely screen-based existence, we’ve become isolated, and in our sad, meaningless existence, have forgotten what really matters: fucking.
-According to a 2013 study conducted by the University College of London, young people averaged between 1.3 and 1.5 fucks less per month than they did a decade ago.
-The Guardian and Business Insider both suggested that technology was to blame for our cold, fuckless lives, a premise that, for the purposes of this article, I will agree with.
-I want to change that.
-Through my guidance, you, millennial, will remember what it’s like to feel the loving embrace of another human and enjoy some real-life sexual intercourse.
-Or, at the very least, you will eat some ass.

 Videos by VICE

-Note: [Editor’s Note: You might know the terrifyingly young Brandon Wardell from his stand-up comedy or our interview with him.
-In addition to being professionally funny, he is the most millennial millennial we know, so we asked him for some helpful tips on how to identify millennials in the wild, approach them and then fuck them.]